Man held over murder of relative in Delhi's Jafrabad | Law-Order

 - India

-A 25-year-old man, along with his two accomplices, was arrested in connection with the killing of his relative over a financial dispute in northeast Delhi's Jafrabad area, police said on Saturday.
+A 25-year-old man, along with his four accomplices, was arrested in connection with the killing of his relative over a financial dispute in northeast Delhi's Jafrabad area, police said on Saturday.

-The accused have been identified as Zahid, resident of Maujpur, Nazim (23), resident of Brhampuri, and Soheb (23), resident of Chauhan Banger, they said.

-The victim was identified as Shamim.
-Accused Zahid is the son of Shamim's sister, police said.
-Zahid had taken a debt of Rs 10 lakh from his aunt which he was unable to repay despite repeated reminders from her.

-Around three years ago, Zahid took loan of around Rs 10 lakh from Shamim to start his business but he couldn't repay the amount, police said.
+Around three years ago, Zahid took a loan of around Rs 10 lakh from Shamim to start his business but he couldn't repay the amount despite repeated reminders from her, police said.

-As Shamim kept asking him to return the money, Zahid planned to rob her.
-He shared his plan with his friend Nazim who further introduced him to more associates.
-Since March 23, they had already attempted twice, but failed to execute their plan, Swami said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)